Shiga Prefecture Sights

 Mountains

 - Mt.
 Ibuki 伊吹山 - Located in Maibara, Ibuki-yama is Shiga Prefecture's tallest mountain at 1,377 meters.
-Popular for flower viewing and hiking in spring and summer and skiing in winter although the snow is not as good as before.
-A gondola and ski lifts carry you toward the top which affords fine views of Lake Biwa and the surrounding area.
+Popular for flower viewing and hiking in spring and summer.
+It used to be popular for skiing, but the lack of snow has shutdown the gondola and ski lift.
+(Skiing is possible at Oku-Ibuki further north.)
 Going to the summit in summer is the best time when alpine flowers are in bloom, and short hiking trails make it very pleasant.
 There are r 1,200 species of wild flowers and plant life.
 It is one of Japan's 100 most famous peaks.
 The nearest station is Omi-Nagaoka Station from where local buses go to Mt.
 Ibuki.
-To reach the summit, take a bus from Sekigahara Station in neighboring Gifu taking you on the Ibuki-yama Driveway.
+To reach the summit in summer from mid-July, take a bus from Sekigahara Station or Ogaki Station in neighboring Gifu taking you on the Ibuki-yama Driveway.
+Bus schedule iPad info in Japanese here: https://www.ibukiyama-driveway.jp/news/3652/ Map

 Fall Colors